 We found hope in the rapid development of SARS-CoV-2 vaccines, which helped bring our lives to somewhat “normal.”
 However, the infectious disease mutates quickly as it confronts our stronger immunity and new vaccines.

-As we are entering the third year of living with COVID, here are the key milestones,
+As we are entering the fourth year of living with COVID, here are the key milestones:

 - December 2019 – The first case of ‘severe acute respiratory’ syndrome was detected in humans in Wuhan, China.